About My Practice

 Status: In Progress

-We have completed enrollment in this study evaluating injection methods for filler in the mid-face.
+We have completed enrollment in this study evaluating the effectiveness of body contouring devices.
 Dr. Cox is serving as the principal investigator.

 Status: In Progress

 We are privileged to advance state of the art in aesthetic medicine.
-Our research activities are focused on aesthetics, with emphasis on dermal fillers and neuromodulators.
+Our research activities are focused on aesthetics, with emphasis on dermal fillers, neuromodulators and body contouring.

 53 Peer Reviewed Publications